JackEdTaylor/bubbles/README.md

 ## Bubble Merging Method

 An advantage of this approach is that bubbles of different sizes can be merged.
-An alternative approach could be convolution of a binary matrix for the *mu* locations with a gaussian kernel.
-By default, this implementation sums the bubbles, and applies a threshold, which was the pre-sum maximum across the bubbles.
-An alternative may be to take the maximum.
-Similarly, the method scales bubbles by default, where an alternative would be to leave the bubbles unscaled.
+By default, this implementation averages the bubbles and scales the result to within [0, 1].
+An alternative may be to take the sum and apply a threshold of the pre-sum maximum across the bubbles.
+Similarly, the method scales bubbles by default, so that bubbles of different sigma have equal maxima in their densities, where an alternative would be to leave the bubbles unscaled.

-Here is a visualisation of the possible options in mask construction, using `max_merge` and `scale` arguments, which can be passed to `bubble_mask()`:
+Here is a visualisation of the possible options in mask construction, using `sum_merge` and `scale` arguments, which can be passed to `bubble_mask()`:

 ```python
 # same bubble parameters for all masks